rogusdev/countbits/README.md

 Run the perf benchmarks with `. run.sh countbits` or `. run.sh fibonacci 42` (you can run more than one at a time).

-Then download the results with `. clean.sh` (which also removes the results from your s3 bucket)
+Then download the results with `. clean.sh` (which also removes the results from your s3 bucket -- note that it does not stop running ec2 instances)

 ## Debugging